Sa9eDesigns/architekt/docs/auth.md

 *Development Notes*
 ## Accounts and Authentication
 *Overview*
-Archiktect uses an Organization based account system.
+Architekt uses an Organization based account system.
 Here are the main components of the system:

 - **Organization**: An organization is an entity that can have multiple users and projects.
 An organization is the top level entity in the system.
 It is mandatory to have an organization to use the system.
 The organization is created and managed by the organization owner, who is the first user of the organization.